Shop at the Farm Stand

 Rain location: Inside Building 5

-We accept cash, credit/debit, check, and SNAP/EBT.
+We accept cash, credit/debit, check, SNAP/EBT and volunteer rewards.

 Portlandia FarmStandia is your one stop shop for produce grown in the Learning Garden using organic principles and practices.
 The farm stand offers an opportunity to taste the vegetables and fruits of our labors, and learn more about food preparation and preservation.
 You can help support and celebrate the efforts of our garden volunteers by making a purchase at the farm stand.